 The Company also undertakes various programmes to update the Directors, from time to time, of any significant changes in the ongoing events and development relating to the Company.

-The details of such familiarisation programmes can be viewed on the Company's website at URL: www.fosecoindia.com/View/policies.aspx.
+The details of such familiarisation programmes imparted to the independent directors can be viewed on the Company's website at https://fosecoindia.com/Policies.aspx.